iredmail/docs/en_US/howto/upgrade.debian.9-10.md

 ## PHP

-Debian 9 offers PHP-5, but Debian 10 has PHP-7.3, you need to upgrade it to 7.3 manually.
+Debian 9 offers PHP-5, but Debian 10 offers PHP-7.3, you have to upgrade php manually.

 ## SOGo Groupware